 Walking into a well-designed room painted in grey-green feels like stepping into a peaceful garden after a light rain.

-I’ve noticed more homeowners choosing these natural shades for their spaces, moving away from plain white and basic gray.
+Many people find that more homeowners are choosing these natural shades for their spaces, moving away from plain white and basic gray.

 The mix of green and grey creates a fresh and calm feeling – it’s like bringing the quietness of nature indoors.